statycc/ifspec/README.md

 ## Repository Content

 This repository contains all benchmarks as-is and without modification.
-Directories `JavaSourceCode` and `JavaByteCode` and `DalvikByteCode` contain the benchmark suite in respective target languages.
+Directories `JavaSourceCode` (.java) and `JavaByteCode` (.jar) and `DexByteCode` (.dex) contain the benchmark suite in respective target languages.
 Under these directories, each subdirectory is a benchmark.
 The subdirectory name is the benchmark name.

 Each benchmark includes files: